 Mechanical properties for IA680 and WR700 are evaluated without/with H-charged.
 When free of hydrogen, WR700 displays superior properties in terms of upper yield strength (YS), ultimate tensile strength (UTS), and total elongation (TEL) than the counterpart IA680 as presented in Fig.3(a).
 Both steels belong to Type III MMS as the high work hardening rates lead to UTS/YS ratios of 1.79 and 1.59 for IA680 and WR700, respectively.
 The ~200 MPa higher YS in WR700 is attributed to its higher dislocation density, and the total rise of flow stress is close in both steels, i.e., about 600 MPa.

 With H-charged, IA680 fractures immediately after the Lüders strain (Fig.3(a)).
 In comparison, WR700 is also embrittled by hydrogen but to a less severe extent.
 Specifically, the UTS loss ratio is much less in WR700, and the absolute UTS reduction is -257 MPa for WR700 and -577 MPa for IA680 in Fig.3(b).
-This means that the work hardening is better preserved in WR700 in the presence of hydrogen.
+This means that the rise in flow stress is better preserved in WR700 in the presence of hydrogen.